 Solo travel is exciting and I highly recommend it, but always trust your gut when dealing with people and situations.
 During a solo trip to Bali, I met travelers who became my instant friends upon the first handshake, but there was one guy who, despite being friendly, kept giving me a bad feeling in my stomach whenever I ran into him in the hotel lobby.
 True enough, the other girls warned me that he’s trouble.
 The gut never lies.

 Now let’s talk about mass hysteria.
 Bad things happen everywhere every day.
 If you’re going to hyperfocus on all the bad news that happens in every single country you’re about to visit, then you will never travel.
-If an endemic or disaster is happening in the continent you’re about to visit, see if your location is really within the hazard zone before proclaiming the end of the world.
+If an endemic or disaster is happening in the country or continent you’re about to visit, see if your location is really within the hazard zone before proclaiming the end of the world.
 Are the risks extreme or are people just overreacting?
+If the danger is real and imminent, like a pandemic, then please postpone your travel for another time.
+Don’t be the selfish traveler who insists on breaking protocols for the sake of leisure and Instagram likes.

-If you do find yourself near a calamity or disaster, follow the proper protocols instead of wasting time making space helmets out of plastic bottles.
+If you do find yourself near a calamity or disaster before your scheduled flight home, follow the proper protocols.
 I’m a member of the Philippine media, but sadly I’m aware that news websites and their social media accounts can be such alarmists.
-To balance things out, I subscribe to the accounts of credible doctors and professionals like volcanologists to get a calmer perspective on current events.
+To balance things out, I subscribe to the accounts of professionals, like doctors and volcanologists to get a calmer perspective on current events.

 Educate yourself on the facts, and don’t fall for hearsay.
 If you’re tough enough to travel alone, then you should be smart enough to spot misinformation and fake news.